guillaumedsde/docker-media-stack/README.md

 # docker media stack

-This is a docker-compose stack for basic media webapps.
+This is a docker-compose stack for multiple applications protected by **Keycloak** Oauth with an **OpenLDAP** backend for authentication.

-## reverse proxy

-nginx-proxy docker image is used as a automatic HTTPS with LetsEncrypt reverse proxy to the docker containers.
+The **traefik** reverse proxy allows for automatic SSL certificate creation for all services with **letsencrypt**.
+**Watchtower** handles docker image updates on a daily basis.

+For a full list of applications, see the services defined in the `docker-compose.yml` file.

-## updates
+## Configuration

-Watchtower handles the updating of the docker images automatically
+Configuration is done by placing a `.env` file in the same directory as the `docker-compose.yml` file.
+A template for the configuration file is situated in `.env.sample` in this directory along with explanations for most variables.